MJKagone/music-organizer/README.md

 # Music Organizer

 A Bash script I wrote for organizing my messy audio files by artist and album using metadata tags via `ffprobe`.
 Searches recursively through the specified directory and moves every audio file into "artist/album/" (creating folders as necessary) based on the tags found, or into "Unknown artist" if not found.

+(Confession: the simpler script in the `prototypes` folder is how far I got by myself before letting GPT take the wheel and vibe coding the rest.)

 ## Dependencies